 Interested in being considered for a seat on the LIS Advisory Board?
 If so, please email us two short paragraphs on you and what you'd bring to the board, and also attach your résumé.

-- Young Choi, Associate Professor and Chair of the Library and Information Science Department
+- Renate Chancellor, Associate Professor and Chair of the Library and Information Science Department

 - Danna Bell, Educational Outreach Team, Library of Congress and Past-President of the Society of American Archivists